 - Roaring Rampage of Revenge: The Railroad endgame in particular plays out like one.
 After being curb stomped by the Institute and Brotherhood for most of their quest line, losing several bases and many people, they finally have enough.
 They systematically destroy both the Prydwen and the Institute, and, in a series of radiant quests, have you hunt down surviving enemies.

-- Rule of Symbolism: Their base is underneath a church and is lead to by the Freedom Trail.
+- Their base is underneath a church and is lead to by the Freedom Trail.
 Subverted by their last home base, which was under a doughnut shop due to it being a former U.S. Defense Command listening post.

 - Spy Speak: The Railroad employs "tourists" to help allies move "packages."
 Deacon in particular approves if you talk like this during missions.

 - True Companions: All of the Railroad's members seem to be very close friends and like family.
-Except for Doctor Carrington, who is The Friend Nobody Likes.
+Except for Doctor Carrington, who is The Friend Nobody Likes, but even he is still viewed with overall respect by the other Railroad members.

 - Underground Railroad: As their name implies, they serve as this for Synths.

-- Unknown Rival: Inverted despite the fact the Railroad is an incredibly secretive and Properly Paranoid organization.
+- Unknown Rival: Inverted despite the fact that the Railroad is an incredibly secretive and Properly Paranoid organization.
 Both the Institute and Brotherhood of Steel consider them major potential threats which makes sense given their love of Synths.
-Played straight in their relationship to the Brotherhood.
+However, it's initially played straight in their relationship to the Brotherhood.
 The Railroad is entirely unaware the Brotherhood of Steel has plans to destroy all Synths and doesn't have anything against them until they're attacked.
 Indeed, if you're a member of the Brotherhood of Steel, Deacon mentions it when you first join as a point in your favor.
-This may however, just be a front theyre putting on for you, since if you listen to Desdemonas idle chatter upon the arrival of The Prydwyn and you havent joined the Brotherhood, she flat out mentions Operation Red Glare being a contingency to use ... if needed.
+This may however, just be a front theyre putting on for you, since if you listen to Desdemonas idle chatter upon the arrival of the Prydwen and you havent joined the Brotherhood, she flat out mentions Operation Red Glare being a contingency to use ...if needed.

 - We Can Rule Together: It's possible for the Railroad to partner up with the Minutemen, especially given how both have mutual foes in the form of the Institute.